US and global economic outlook deteriorates in Trump trade war, IMF says

 Those duties were paused April 9 for 90 days.
 Gourinchas said the pause didn't substantially change the IMF's forecasts because the U.S. and China have imposed such steep tariffs on each other since then.

+The Trump administration has slapped duties on cars, steel, and aluminum, as well as 25% import taxes on most goods from Canada and Mexico.
+The White House has also imposed 10% tariffs on nearly all imports, and a huge 145% duty on goods from China, though smartphone and computers have been exempted.
+China has retaliated with 125% duties on US goods.

-The uncertainty surrounding the Trump administration’s next moves will also likely weigh heavily on the U.S. and global economies, the IMF said.
-Companies may pull back on investment and expansion as they wait to see how the trade policies play out, which can slow growth.
+The uncertainty surrounding the Trump administration's next moves will also likely weigh heavily on the U.S. and global economies, the IMF said.
+Most traded goods are parts that feed into finished products, and the tariffs could disrupt supply chains, similar to what occurred during the pandemic, Gourinchas warned in a blog post.

+“Companies facing uncertain market access will likely pause in the near term, reduce investment and cut spending,” he wrote.

+The U.S. tariffs are also expected to hit less-developed nations, with Mexico's economy now expected to shrink this year by 0.3%, down from a previous projection of 1.4% growth.
+South Africa is forecast to grow just 1% this year, down from a 1.5% projection in January.

-While the U.S. economy will likely suffer a “supply shock,” similar to what hampered during the pandemic and which pushed up inflation in 2021 and 2022, Gourinchas said, China is expected to experience reduced demand as U.S. purchases of its exports fall.
+While the U.S. economy will likely suffer a supply shock, Gourinchas said, China is expected to experience reduced demand as U.S. purchases of its exports fall.

 Inflation will likely worsen in the United States, rising to about 3% by the end of this year, while it will be little changed in China, the IMF forecast.